 What is it?

-The Hurdy-Gurdy is an european or the Middle East instrument designed around the 10th century as a variant / evolution of the organistrum instrument.
+The Hurdy-Gurdy is a European or the Middle East instrument designed around the 10th century as a variant/evolution of the organistrum instrument.

 Not to be confused with

 You may hear about it with other names like wheel fiddle or wheel vielle.
-Pronounced / ˈhɜr diˈgɜr di, -ˌgɜr- /, from the greek meaning lantern, organ or rhombus and called Zanfona in spanish, Vielle àroue in french and Sanfona in portuguese.
-A person that plays it it’s called a lira or relia.
+Pronounced / ˈhɜr diˈgɜr di, -ˌgɜr- /, from the Greek meaning lantern, organ or rhombus and called Zanfona in Spanish, Vielle àroue in french and Sanfona in Portuguese.
+A person that plays it’s called a lira or relia.

 The types are determined by the source of sound: